Is Wi-Fi 7 Worth It in 2026? Pros, Cons, and When to Upgrade

 Smarter Spectrum Use – Through techniques like preamble puncturing, which avoids wasted frequencies.

-High-end Wi‑Fi 7 routers like the ASUS ROG Rapture GT‑BE98 offer up to 25 Gbps speeds and quad-band connectivity, showing what’s possible with next-gen networking.
+High-end Wi‑Fi 7 routers like ASUS ROG Strix GS-BE18000 offers 2.4GHz + 5GHz + 6GHz tri-band connectivity and speed up to 18000 Mbps, showing what’s possible with next-gen networking.

 We’re living in a time of data-heavy habits: 4K/8K streaming, cloud gaming, remote working, VR/AR experiences, and homes crammed with smart devices.
 Wi-Fi 7 is designed to be the network backbone that can handle it all.